-NELL (Never Ending Language Learning) is the product of a continuously-refined process of knowledge extraction from text [50].
-Although NELL is a large-scale and quite fine-grained resource, there are some drawbacks that prevents it to be effectively used as a commonsense knowledge base.
+NELL (Never Ending Language Learning) is the product of a continuously-refined process of knowledge extraction from text [49].
+Although NELL is a large-scale and quite fine-grained resource, there are some drawbacks that prevent it to be effectively used as a commonsense knowledge base.
 The inventory of predicates and relations is very sparse, and categories (including many objects) have no predicates.
-More importantly with respect to our goals, the nodes of the NELL graph are labels with no link to any LOD resource.

-OpenCyC3 [38] attempts to assemble a comprehensive ontology and knowledge base of everyday common sense knowledge, with the goal of enabling AI applications to perform human-like reasoning.
+OpenCyC3 [37] attempts to assemble a comprehensive ontology and knowledge base of everyday common sense knowledge, with the goal of enabling AI applications to perform human-like reasoning.

 Several projects worldwide have attempted to develop knowledge bases for robots through which knowledge, e.g. about how to manipulate certain objects, can be shared among many robots.
-Examples of such platforms are the RoboEarth project [67], Robo-Brain [60] or KnowRob [65].
+Examples of such platforms are the RoboEarth project [68], RoboBrain [59] or KnowRob [66].

-While the above resources are without doubt very useful resources, we are interested in developing an approach that can extract new knowledge from text corpora, complementing the knowledge contained in ontologies and knowledge bases such as the ones described above.
+While the above resources are without doubt very useful, we are interested in developing an approach that can extract new knowledge leveraging text corpora, complementing the knowledge contained in ontologies and knowledge bases such as the ones described above.

-Grounded Knowledge and Cognitive Linguistics Many scholars have argued that, from a cognitive perspective, knowledge needs to be grounded [24] as well as modality-specific to support simulation, a mental activity that is regarded as ubiquitious in cognitive intelligent systems [4].
-Other seminal work has argued that cognition is categorial [25,26] and that perceptual and cognitive reasoning rely on schematic knowledge.
-In particular, there has been substantial work on describing the schemas by which we perceive and understand spatial knowledge [64].
+Grounded Knowledge and Cognitive Linguistics Many scholars have argued that, from a cognitive perspective, knowledge needs to be grounded [24] as well as modality-specific to support simulation, a mental activity that is regarded as ubiquitous in cognitive intelligent systems [4].
+Other seminal work has argued that cognition is categorical [25,26] and that perceptual and cognitive reasoning rely on schematic knowledge.
+In particular, there has been substantial work on describing the schemas by which we perceive and understand spatial knowledge [65].

-The knowledge we have acquired is neither grounded nor schematic, nor modality-specific in the above senses, but rather amodal and symbolic.
+The knowledge we have gathered is neither grounded nor schematic, nor modality-specific in the above senses, but rather amodal and symbolic.
 This type of knowledge is arguably useful in high-level planning but clearly is not sufficient to support simulation or event action execution.
 Developing models by which natural language can be grounded in action has been